ibm-build-lab/ibm-eis-sap-btp/access-weather-api/README.md

 # Using IBM Environmental Intelligence Suite (EIS) from SAP Business Technology Platform (BTP)

-In this tutorial you will deploy an API connector for IBM EIS using SAP Integration Suite.
+In this tutorial you will deploy an API connector for IBM EIS using the [Open Connectors](https://help.sap.com/docs/OPEN_CONNECTORS) capability of SAP Integration Suite.
 You will then run a weather application built using the SAP Build App framework that uses the API served by SAP Integration Suite.

-By using an API connector instead of the IBM EIS API directly, administrators are better able to share a single EIS API key among various lines of business.
-That is, each line of business can have its own instance of the API connector.
-All instances can share a common IBM EIS API key.
-Administrators can monitor EIS key usage per connector instance, as well as enable/disable instances to control access to the IBM EIS capabilities.
+Finally, you will use SAP Integration Suite to collect API usage information for the IBM EIS API.

+Connectors built using the [Open Connectors](https://help.sap.com/docs/OPEN_CONNECTORS) provide an abstraction of the EIS API and provide them in a standard format to developers.
+Multiple instances of a connector can be instantiated, allowing a single EIS API key to be shared between multiple lines of business such that usage to be tracked per line of business.

 This repository provides the following:
 - **API Connectors for EIS.** These connectors are built using the [Open Connectors](https://help.sap.com/docs/OPEN_CONNECTORS) capability of [SAP Integration Suite](https://www.sap.com/canada/products/technology-platform/integration-suite.html).
 - **Example Weather Application.** This is an application is created using the SAP Build Apps framework on BTP.
 The application relies on an instance of the EIS API connector.

 ## Deploy API Connectors with SAP Integration Suite

-Connectors built using the [Open Connectors](https://help.sap.com/docs/OPEN_CONNECTORS) provide an abstraction of the EIS API and provide them in a standard format to developers.
-Multiple instances of a connector can be instantiated, allowing a single EIS API key to be shared between multiple lines of business such that usage to be tracked per line of business.

 ### Prerequisites